w5xd/RC1101/README.md

 rig driver can change that.</li>
 <li>The three smaller knobs not only turn, but also have a momentary contact switch
 that you access by pressing the knob down.
 The RC-1101 firmware interprets that momentary press as a command to switch the knob's mode to a second mode.
-Press it again, and the knob switches back to the first mode.
 Pressing the switch does not change the setting of either of the two underlying features on the remote rig.</li>
 <li>By convention, the LCD display is programmed to label the knob function at
 the very bottom of its display.
 And there are two labels for each knob.
 The